 - Copyright.
 You must understand copyright and your responsibilities in using copyrighted material.

 - Prior publication guidelines.
 Use when parts of your ETDR are published prior to submission.

 - Supplemental files can be created and submitted as additional files with audio, video, datasets, tutorials, and multimedia.

-- Graduation deadlines (PDF) include the steps for completing degree requirements.
+- Graduation deadlines include the final steps for completing degree requirements.

 Microsoft Word users

 - Use the ETDR template.
 Although not required, it has many features that save you time.
 Download the master's or doctoral template and use it with all current versions of Word for Mac and PC.

 - Learn about "styles" in Word, which makes it much easier to work with long documents (for Word 2003, Word for Mac 2004, Word 2007, Word for Mac 2008, Word 2010, Word for Mac 2011, and Word 2013).